 The main goal of the Highway Safety Improvement Program mirrors that of the RTSP in that it seeks to help reduce the number of fatalities and serious injuries occurring each year on the transportation network.
+Projects that have been identified under the emphasis areas within the RTSP receive extra consideration through this program.
 The program spurred the development of the strategic highway safety plans for the states and helps to provide high level direction and guidance.
 Funds made available through the HSIP may be used for both infrastructure and non-infrastructure programs.
 Most projects eligible under the program require a 10 percent local match.
 Some projects, however, may receive 100 percent federal funding depending on the specific project type.
 While the High Risk Rural Roads fund has been phased out under MAP-21, there are still measures to direct some funding towards high risk rural roads when certain metrics are exceeded.